benbovy/PyGChem_examples/README.md

-PyGChem_examples
+PyGChem Examples
 ================

-Various Python scripts and/or IPython notebooks as examples of PyGChem usage.
+Various Python scripts and/or IPython notebooks as examples or tutorials on PyGChem usage.